maschhoff/docker/unraid xml/Readme.md

+#Unraid Docker Templates

-Collection of all unraid xmls
+This is a collection of all unraid templates xmls you can download them from the community apps